Upgrade to v21/v22 notes

 Before upgrading to HelpMaster v21 or v22

 Please note the following important changes before upgrading to version 21 or 22.

 Microsoft WebView2 Control (HelpMaster Desktop)

 Starting from v21, HelpMaster uses the Microsoft WebView2 control to display HTML content in the desktop product.
 This Microsoft component needs to be installed or HelpMaster will not work.
 The HelpMaster .exe installer will install the WebView2 component if it is not on the system.
 The .msi version of the HelpMaster installer does not do this.

 For further information about this component, please refer to the Microsoft WebView2 documentation

 ASP.NET Core 5.0 / 6.0 Hosting bundle (HelpMaster Web Portal)

 Starting from v21, the HelpMaster Web Portal has been completely re-written from scratch using the latest Microsoft ASP.Net Core Blazor technology.
 It’s fast, modern and paves the way forward for future development.

 In order to host ASP.Net core products, you will need to install either ASP.Net 5.0 or 6.0 Core runtime bundles from Microsoft on to your webserver/IIS machine.

 HelpMaster Web Portal

 Web Portal functionality

 The web portal has many improvements and new features over previous versions.
 New features allow staff to have more control over the job logging experience, as well as working with and updating jobs.
 Improved functionality includes the ability to assign jobs, set priority, job type, hide/view various job field, use control sets, attachments support and more.
 Once a job is logged, workflow is also available via the web portal.
 The Explorer screen is also available, as is client and site searching, viewing and editing.

-Note however that the web portal at this stage does not cover 100% of the functionality that is available in the desktop edition of HelpMaster.
+Note however, that as of v21 the web portal does not cover 100% of the functionality that is available in the desktop edition of HelpMaster.
 Features like linking additional clients, sites, assets and other entitiies are not currently available.
 These features will be available in future releases.
+(Update!
+Available now in v22).
 For advanced job management and other features, staff may need to continue to use the Desktop edition of HelpMaster.

 Automatic upgrade is not possible from previous versions